Table of contents

 ISO– Vector containing character ISO codes of the countries’ data files to convert (e.g.

 ISO = c("aus", "svn")).
 If none of the files contain the specified ISO codes in their names, the codes are ignored and a warning is shown.
 Ignored when converting PISA files (both for cycles prior 2015 and 2015 and later).
-Note that the ISO codes have to be passed in the same case (lower or upper) as the original SPSS .sav files.
+This argument is case-insensitive, i.e. the ISO codes can be passed as lower- or upper-case.

 missing.to.NA– Should the user-defined missing values be recoded to